Allegheny-Computer-Science-100-S2020/cs100-S2020-inclass-starter/README.md

 - `gradle runExploreDataTypes`: Run the `ExploreDataTypes` program
 - `gradle -q --console plain runComputeGasMileage`: Run the `inclass.ComputeGasMileage` program
 - `gradle runPerformStringMutation`: Run the `PerformStringMutation` program
+- `gradle -q --console plain runCompareInputValues` to run the `inclass.CompareInputValues` program
+- `gradle -q --console plain runComputeAverage` to run the `inclass.ComputeAverage` program

 ## Expected Program Output

 As you complete the in-class programming assignments, you will see that they each produce different output.
 The following list shows the output from running some of the programs that you complete during class activities.
+Please note that some of the programs require user input and thus their output is not given here.

 - `gradle runExploreDataTypes`: